AbsaOSS/living-doc-generator/living_documentation_regime/README.md

 ---
 ## Documentation Ticket Introduction

-A **Documentation Ticket** is a small piece of documentation realised as GitHub Issue dedicated to project documentation.
-Unlike development-focused tickets, Documentation Ticket remain open continuously, evolving as updates are needed, and can be reopened or revised indefinitely.
+A **Documentation Ticket** is a small piece of documentation realized as a GitHub Issue dedicated to project documentation.
+Unlike development-focused tickets, Documentation Ticket can remain in open state continuously, evolving as updates are needed, and can be reopened or revised indefinitely.
 They are not directly tied to Pull Requests (PRs) but can be referenced for context.

 - **Content Rules**:
   - **Non-technical Focus:**